How would performance improve if team members could confidently deal with the unexpected in a positive, creative and collaborative way?

 Practicing improvisation teaches the following principles:

 1. The #1 rule in improvisation is to always say "Yes, and..."
 One must actively listen to and accept their partner's ideas and add to them.
-Practicing improv helps to re-wire our brains to say "yes" to new, creative, risky ideas and situations and build upon them, instead of instantly rejecting and reasoning why they cannot work.
+Practicing improv helps to re-wire our brains to say "yes" to new, creative, risky ideas and situations and build upon them, instead of instantly rejecting and reasoning why they cannot work, or not listening to the entire idea to begin with.
 This increases self-confidence, sharpens listening skills, promotes outside-of-the box thinking and most importantly builds trust among teams.

 2. Improv breaks down status barriers and creates an even playing field where everyone's ideas are valued and teamwork is imperative.
 No one is "in charge" in an improv scene.
 You both build the "Who?
 What?
 Where?" together.
 Fully supporting one another is key; participants are encouraged to "make each other look good" and collaboration is a must.
 A scene cannot go anywhere if you're only looking out for yourself.